Have you ever experienced the following on your website?

 If maintaining your website is one more thing on your giant list, it goes on the wayside.
 We get it.
 Especially if you are small, you can’t do it all.

 But bad things happen when you ignore problems.
+What are some types of sad websites that need some maintenance?

-Every website we’ve unhacked in the last three years has one thing in common.
+Every website we’ve unhacked in the last five years has one thing in common.
 When we ask ‘When is the last time you updated your website?’ people either can’t answer or say hesitatingly something like “Um, six months I think?”

 You might not even know your website has been hacked, until you see this alert in Google: